Numerical characterization of the hard Lefschetz classes of dimension two, I: supercritical collections under certain rearrangement: The numerical characterization

-It remains open\footnote{This question had also been asked to the second named author by Professor J.-P. Demailly in 2014 at Institut Fourier.} what happens if there is only one $l$ such that $a_l ^2 =a_{l-1} a_{l+1}$.
-Our main results provide a complete answer to this question.
+It remains open\footnote{This question had also been asked to the second named author by Professor J.-P. Demailly in 2014 at Institut Fourier.} to characterize $a_l ^2 =a_{l-1} a_{l+1}$ for a single index $l$.
+Our main results provide a complete answer to this question for $A, B$ big and nef.